Asset Processor Service

 The latest Docker image includes both fixes.
 Rebuild:

-docker compose build thumbnail-worker
+docker compose build asset-processor

 Verify: